They'll spend this truncated season almost 1,100 miles from Memorial Coliseum, but the Mad Ants' roster should have a somewhat familiar feel.

 Gant, 24, a forward, averaged 8 points, 3.7 rebounds and 1.1 blocks in 29 games with the Mad Ants, and he's spent time this season playing in South Korea.

-Brimah, 26, a center, was supposed to be a key cog of last season’s team but tore his ACL in October, 2019.
+Brimah, 26, a center, was supposed to be a key cog of last season's team before tearing his ACL in October 2019, though he remained visible at the Coliseum.

 “He's been cleared to play and we're excited to get him back,” Levy said.
 “It's been over a year in the making, trying to get him on the court for the Mad Ants.
 He led the G League in blocks two years ago (with Austin), so we're expecting a nice defensive presence.”

-The Mad Ants had two second-round picks in today's draft and selected Brissett, a 6-foot-8 forward, and McKnight, a 6-4 guard.
+The Mad Ants had two second-round picks in the draft and selected Brissett, a 6-foot-8 forward, and McKnight, a 6-4 guard.

 “We liked him already from a size, athleticism and versatility standpoint,” Levy said.
 “Obviously, he's a guy who had been on a two-way contract (last season) and played in the NBA a little bit.
 It was great experience for him and he's going to fit really nicely with our athletic up-tempo, the versatile lineup we've got going.”

-The Mad Ants expect to have the Pacers on two-way contracts – Bowen and Cassius Stanley.
-Their roster is filled out by Rayshaun Hammonds, Josh Gray, Devin Robinson, three players who were in camp with the Pacers, and Anthony Lawrence.
+The Mad Ants expect to have two Pacers on two-way contracts – Bowen and Cassius Stanley.
+The roster is filled out by Rayshaun Hammonds, Josh Gray and Devin Robinson, three players who were in camp with the Pacers, and Anthony Lawrence II.

 Lawrence, the top pick in the 2019 G League draft, is a 24-year-old forward who averaged 9 points and 4 rebounds for Northern Arizona last season.